Under the Companies Act 2014, a director of a company:

 (4) Those circumstances are where the director has been appointed or nominated for appointment by that member, being a member who has an entitlement to so appoint or nominate under the company’s constitution or a shareholders’ agreement.

-Directors of certain relevant companies must supply compliance statement as part of the directors report (section 325) that accompanies financial statements submitted to CRO.
 A relevant company in such a case is one with Balance Sheet Total in excess of €12.5m and with a Turnover in excess of €25m.
-Directors of such companies must acknowledge responsibility for securing compliance with its obligations and confirming whether certain things have been done (section 225(3)).
+Directors of such companies must acknowledge responsibility for securing compliance with its obligations and confirming whether certain things have been done, as detailed in Section 225(3) of the Companies Act 2014.

 Those certain things are – the drawing up a Compliance Policy Statement setting out company’s policies regarding obligations and then setting out arrangements designed to ensure compliance.
 Thirdly, a review to be conducted of those arrangements during the financial year.
 If these things are not done this must be stated in the directors report.